open-contracting/infrastructure/docs/cost/ids/sustainability.md

 If the project is located in or cuts through indigenous land:

 1. Set `.social.inIndigenousLand` to `true`
 2. Add a `Location` object to the `.locations` array, set its `.id` incrementally and set its description to "Indigenous land: <Name> (<Category>)" substituting <Name> and <Category> for the name and land category from the Landmark database.

-If the project is not located in or cutting through indigenous land, set `.social.inIndigenousLand` to `false`.
+If the project is not located in and does not cut through indigenous land, set `.social.inIndigenousLand` to `false`.
 ```json
 {
   "social": {